Keiv4n/keiv4n.github.io/_pages/about.md

 The foundation of my research lies in advancing computational sensing through the development of mathematical frameworks and algorithms.
 I am particularly interested in topics at the intersection of machine learning, signal processing, and computational mathematics, such as inverse problems, graph representation learning, domain adaptation, physics-informed learning, uncertainty quantification, and optimization.

-> I am always open to discussions and collaborations on topics related to my interests.
-Please feel free to get in touch via email.
-I am currently on the job market for academic positions, such as postdoctoral or faculty roles, as well as research positions in industry.
+> *I am always open to discussions and collaborations on topics related to my research interests, so please feel free to get in touch via email.
+I am also currently on the job market for faculty, postdoctoral, or industry research positions starting in Fall 2026.*

 For a complete list of publications, check my [Google Scholar page](https://scholar.google.com/citations?hl=en&user=3qQfrzwAAAAJ).